Sour Coffee? Read This...

 Note: If your coffee smells sour rather than tastes sour, it’s a good sign the oils in the beans are going bad, and therefore the beans themselves are going bad.
 One solution for that: get a good coffee container that protects against the four horsemen of the coffee apocalypse: heat, light, oxygen, and moisture.

-So, Why Does Coffee Taste Sour?
+So, Why is my Coffee Sour?

 Extraction, extraction, extraction.
 If your coffee is under-extracted, it’s going to taste sour.